zaproxy/zaproxy-website/site/content/videos.md

       - name: 'ADDO ZAP Automation Workshop'
         link: /addo-auth-workshop/
         desc: A set of ZAP workshops on automation and authentication produced in conjunction with All Day DevOps

+      - name: 'All Official ZAP Videos'
+        link: /videos-list/
+        desc: All of the Official ZAP videos, tagged and searchable
 ---